bottos-project/Documentation/resource_en/Wallet_REST_Interface.md

 **API Function**

-> API Description: Create account
+> API Description: Create account, When calling this interface, you need to start the bottos node program; start the wallet service separately, this function is not available.
 >
 > **API Address**
 >